-□ LOST -appear in person at any DPS office and give acceptable: proof of Identity → Go to STEP 3A proof of Lawful Presence.
-DPS has special application requirements for non-cit are in the DPS Temporary Visitor Issuance Guide (PDF), available at any Texas dr office, or from the DPS website.
-12 proof of Social Security number (for driver's license only) -> Go to STEP 3 □ STOLEN File a police report.
-Then, appear in person at any driver's license office, and provide a copy of police report, and evidence that the DL or ID number is being used fraudulently (identity theft) evidence that the DL or ID number is being used fraudulently (identity theft)
+□ LOST -appear in person at any DPS office and give acceptable:

+proof of Identity → Go to STEP 3A

+proof of Lawful Presence.
+DPS has special application requirements for non-citizens.
+They are in the DPS Temporary Visitor Issuance Guide (PDF), available at any Texas driver license office, or from the DPS website.12 proof of Social Security number (for driver's license only) -> Go to STEP 3

+□ STOLEN

+- File a police report.
+Then, appear in person at any driver's license office, and - o provide a copy of police report, and - o evidence that the DL or ID number is being used fraudulently (identity theft)